JesusRivera98/JavaBasicConcepts/README.md

 * **Programmatic Exceptions:** These exceptions are thrown explicitly by the application or the API programmers.
 Examples: IllegalArgumentException, IllegalStateException.

 ### Final, static,

+* The **static** modifier for creating class methods and variables.
+  * It is used to keep the same value in all instances of a class and allows better control of this.
+* The **final** modifier for finalizing the implementations of classes, methods, and variables.
+  * Makes a variable or method unchangeable once it has been declared.

 ### Enumeration

 > Enums were introduced in Java 5.0.
 Enums restrict a variable to have one of only a few predefined values.
 The values in this enumerated list are called enums.